 What is most striking about the cult of Hera is the fact that, it seems to be much older than that of Zeus.
 In the temple at Olympia, of the two cult figures, one is of Hera, seated on a throne, and the other of Zeus, geared up as a warrior.
 The statue of Hera was much older than that of Zeus.
 This indicates that Zeus’ statue was later installed in the temple, that was formerly dedicated only to Hera.
 However, owing to the fact that Zeus became the most important deity with the rise of the Olympians, it can be inferred that Hera may have had archaic Greek origins.

-, the ‘Goat-Eater’.
+▶ For the Spartans, she was Aigophágos, the ‘Goat-Eater’.
 In Sparta, goats were sacrificed to the goddess.

-, the one who sits on a mound.
+▶ For the Corinthians, she was Akráia, the one who resides on a height, and/or Bounáia, the one who sits on a mound.
 Her temple at Corinthia was located on a hill, overlooking the city.

-, perhaps due to her association with the oracular aspect of Zeus, which was identified with the Egyptian deity, Amun
+▶ In the ancient Greek district of Elis, Hera was worshiped as Ammonia, perhaps due to her association with the oracular aspect of Zeus, which was identified with the Egyptian deity, Amun.

-, 'cow-eyed’ or ‘cow-faced’.
-He also calls her Leukṓlenos
+▶ Homer describes her as Boṓpis, ‘cow-eyed’ or ‘cow-faced’.
+He also calls her Leukṓlenos, ‘white-armed’.

-―the cylindrical crown that she wears, a lotus staff that she holds in her left hand, cuckoo―a symbol of her marriage to Zeus, and a pomegranate―a symbol of fertility.
+▶ Hera is often depicted either in a standing position, or seated on a throne.
+Her most common attributes are polos―the cylindrical crown that she wears, a lotus staff that she holds in her left hand, cuckoo―a symbol of her marriage to Zeus, and a pomegranate―a symbol of fertility.